- Course summary

 Located in London, a global capital of creativity and communications, we are able to offer you one of the best degrees in Advertising and Public Relations.
 Our degree course will provide you with the practical know-how and industry experience that you need to succeed in today's dynamic communications sector.
 Upon graduation, you will be ready to embark on a successful career in advertising and public relations and be equipped to launch your own business ventures.

 What will you learn?

-The course has been designed to provide you with some basic essentials during your foundation year, as well as a holistic understanding of marketing, advertising and PR that enables you to pursue a successful career in these competitive fields, whether at agencies, in-house at companies and non-profits, or in the public sector.
+The course has been designed to equip you with some basic essentials during your foundation year and provide you with a holistic view of marketing, advertising and PR that enables you to pursue a successful career in these competitive fields, whether at agencies, in-house at companies and non-profits, or in the public sector.

 - media planning